Transformers (film): Accolades

 Entertainment Weekly named Bumblebee as their seventh favorite computer generated character, while The Times listed Optimus Prime's depiction as the thirtieth best film robot, citing his coolness and dangerousness.

-Sequels
+Franchise

 The second film, Revenge of the Fallen was released June 24, 2009.
 The third film, Dark of the Moon was released June 29, 2011.
 The fourth film, Age of Extinction was released June 27, 2014, and the fifth film titled The Last Knight was released on June 21, 2017.
 Revenge of the Fallen, Dark of the Moon and Age of Extinction were financial successes, while The Last Knight failed at the box office.
-The sequels have received mostly negative reviews.
+The sequels have received mostly mixed to negative reviews.

-The sixth film Bumblebee was released on December 21, 2018 to positive reviews.
+The sixth film Bumblebee was released on December 21, 2018, to positive reviews.
 It is the highest-rated film in the Transformers series.
-The seventh film Rise of the Beasts is scheduled to be released on June 9, 2023.
+The seventh film Rise of the Beasts was released on June 9, 2023, to mixed reviews.